j-borg/ng2-formbuilder/readme.md

 ```

 ### 3. Add form builder element with entity from db/api and settings @Input() and saveForm @Output()

+If the entity is an empty object the form be empty for a new document.
+If the entity has key, the form will be filled in and you can edit the existing entity.

 ```html
 <form-builder [entity]="user" [settings]="userFormSettings" (saveForm)="saveForm($event)"></form-builder>
 ```